Human Rights is a major strand that runs through the Bedales Global Awareness programme.

 The Hunger Banquet

-The first of what is hoped to be an annual 'Hunger Banquet' took place in November 2015.
-Organised by the Global Awareness Committee, the idea of the fundraising event was to allocate tickets for either a large and delicious dinner or a bowl of rice 'according to luck' to reflect the fact that some of us are born into relative prosperity and others into poverty.
-The evening raised £455 for Médecins Sans Frontières.
-Read more here.
+The annual 'Hunger Banquet' first took place in November 2015 and was organised by the Global Awareness Committee.
+The the idea of the fundraising event was to allocate tickets for either a large and delicious dinner or a bowl of rice 'according to luck' to reflect the fact that some of us are born into relative prosperity and others into poverty.